 Compared to the edging mastery of some of the other high-performance shoes in this review, the Otaki fell a bit short in this metric.
 The Kataki is slightly less aggressive in shape, making them a better edging shoe, while the downturned, aggressive toe on the Otaki makes it hard to step down on dime edges.
 We preferred the Kataki on vertical, technical climbing and slabs.

 The Otaki is not necessarily designed for crack climbing, so it comes as no surprise that it did not shine in this metric.
 It's stiff and downturned, making it both hard and painful to get into cracks.
-Unlike the flexible Scarpa Vapor V, the Otaki doesn't mold into tight finger cracks.
+Because it lacks flexibility, the Otaki doesn't mold very well into tight finger cracks.
 If they are sized for performance, the Otaki can be fairly painful when torqued in a hand crack; we would not recommend this shoe as a crack-climbing specific shoe.

 The aggressive shaped toe box and stiff last make the Otaki a pocket-climbing master.
 These shoes are designed for steep, technical rock climbing, where toeing in on small pockets is the name of the game.
 This is where the Otaki really shines; on any kind of overhanging terrain, the Otaki is suddenly able to edge and stand on anything.
 The narrow shape of the toe fits easily into small pockets.
 The heel cup is such that the Otaki can heel hook on anything — another useful skill in pocketed climbing.

 Ease of Use

-The Otaki is yet another version of the Velcro closure climbing shoe, making them comparable to the Scarpa Vapor V or the Five Ten Asym in terms of ease of use.
+The Otaki is yet another version of the Velcro closure climbing shoe.
 These Velcro models are easy to slip on and off, making them a great option for bouldering or sport climbing.